 Use "FL".
 They are fledged in the sense that they have left the nest, which is typical for the young of “precocial” species.
 "FL" should be used until young birds become independent of their parents, since it is safe to assume that they are near the nesting site until that point.

-How do I know when to use P, S, and H?
+How do I know when to use P and H?

 These categories should be used whenever one or more birds are observed in appropriate breeding habitat and within breeding range.
-A Marsh Wren singing from a dry grass field would not qualify, nor would a Sedge Wren singing on its wintering grounds on the Texas coast, but a Pine Warbler singing from pine trees within its breeding range would.
+A Marsh Wren in a dry grass field would not qualify, nor would a Sedge Wren on its wintering grounds on the Texas coast, but a Pine Warbler in pine trees within its breeding range would.
 If you are unsure, do not record a code but put notes in your species comments.